common-voice/cv-sentence-extractor/README.md

 We can only extract at most 3 sentences per article.

 The following rules can be configured per language.
-Add a `<language>.tom` file in the `rules` directory to enable a new locale.
+Add a `<language>.toml` file in the `rules` directory to enable a new locale.

 | Name   |      Description      |  Values | Default |
 |--------|-----------------------|---------|---------|